Last updated: 17/09/2021 | Estimated Reading Time: 5 minutes

 What should I do if I am hit?

-If you’re ever involved in an incident, there are essential steps to take:
+If you’re ever involved in a road traffic accident, there are essential steps to take:

 Hit and Run